 (l) template S.20.01.01 of Annex I, specifying information on the development of the distribution of the claims incurred at the end of the financial year for material lines of business representing a coverage of 90% of the non-life technical provisions as specified in Annex I to Delegated Regulation (EU) 2015/35, following the instructions set out in section S.20.01 of Annex II;

-(m) template S.21.01.01 of Annex I, specifying information on loss distribution risk profile of non-life business for material lines of business representing a coverage of 90% of the non-life technical provisions as specified in Annex I to Delegated Regulation (EU) 2015/35, following the instructions set out in section S.21.01 of Annex II;

-(n) template S.21.02.01 of Annex I, specifying information on the non-life underwriting risks, following the instructions set out in section S.21.02 of Annex II;

-(o) template S.21.03.01 of Annex I, specifying information on non-life underwriting risks by sum insured for material lines of business representing a coverage of 90% of the non-life technical provisions as specified in Annex I to Delegated Regulation (EU) 2015/35, following the instructions in S.21.03 of Annex II.

-2. For the purposes of paragraph 1, point (g), for insurance and reinsurance undertakings other than captive insurance or captive reinsurance undertakings, information shall additionally be reported by currency, following the instructions set out in section S.16.01 of Annex II.
-The information by currency shall only be reported where the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents more than 3 % of the total best estimate for all annuity claims provisions, with the following split:

-(i) amount for the reporting currency;

-(ii) amount for any currency that represents more than 25 % of the best estimate for the annuity claims provisions on a discounted basis in the original currency from that non-life line of business;

-(iii) amount for any currency that represents less than 25 % of the best estimate for the annuity claims provisions (discounted basis) in the original currency from that non-life line of business but more than 5 % of total best estimate for all annuity claims provisions.
+(m)

+.

-3. For the purposes of paragraph 1, point (k), for insurance and reinsurance undertakings other than captive insurance or captive reinsurance undertakings, information shall additionally be reported by currency, following the instructions set out in section S.19.01 of Annex II to this Regulation.
+2. For the purposes of paragraph 1, point (k), for insurance and reinsurance undertakings other than captive insurance or captive reinsurance undertakings, information shall additionally be reported by currency, following the instructions set out in section S.19.01 of Annex II to this Regulation.
 The information by currency shall only be reported where the total gross best estimate for one non-life line of business represents more than 10 % of the total gross best estimate of the claims provision, with the following split: